 Nampa Man Pleads Guilty to Federal Drug Charge

-Distribution of methamphetamine is punishable by at least ten years and up to life imprisonment, at least five years of supervised release, a $10,000,000 fine, and a $100 special assessment.
+Possession with intent to distribute methamphetamine is punishable by at least ten years and up to life imprisonment, at least five years of supervised release, a $10,000,000 fine, and a $100 special assessment.

 The case is the result of an investigation by the Bureau of Alcohol, Tobacco, Firearms and Explosives and Nampa Police Department.